silentmark/wfrp4e-divine/README.md

 # Change LOG

+## v1.3
+Added Crusader, Knight of the Fiery Heart, Rajput and Shinjin Monk careers\
+Added The Nio and She'ar Khan Journals and Miracles\
+Removed art for ufficial publicatione

 ## v1.2
-Edit Sleep like the Dead, Purify the Unclean, Vestment of Purity, Ursine Strength, Winter's Sleep, Judgement to match original text
+Edit Sleep like the Dead, Purify the Unclean, Vestment of Purity, Ursine Strength, Winter's Sleep, Judgement to match original text\
 Edit Bamboozle,  Auroch's Heart, River's Blessing, Wild Wind, Rending Paw to match update

 ## v1.1